 In a recent Entertainment Weekly article, James Cameron said that although the computer-generated characters in “Avatar” are aliens, he could’ve just as easily created real-looking humans in the computer.

 Continue reading “If the passage of time was no object, what sequel would you like to see?
 (Movie commentary)”

 1. In “Return of the Jedi,” when Luke and Leia swing to safety, what is the rope attached to?
 It can’t be attached to the barge they are blowing up, because then it would snap when they are in mid-air, right?
 Even if was securely attached to the barge for the duration of the swing, there’s no way it could provide the arc needed to swing to another vehicle, especially since the duo doesn’t get a running start.

-Continue reading “5 random thoughts (Commentary)”
+Continue reading “5 random questions for which I have no good answer (Commentary)”

 Last week, “The Simpsons” was the clear winner in the laugh tally against “The Cleveland Show” and “Family Guy.”
 I can’t say that every week, but I can say it often enough to make a case that “The Simpsons” still has plenty of laughs left in the tank.